Vyral/base-template/_posts/2018-09-20-see-what-makes-topsail-state-park-a-phenomenal-place-to-explore.md

 {% include pullquote.html %}

 Grand Boulevard is also close by, and it offers a variety of entertainment options.
-As a local, my own office building is located just five minutes away, and I can tell you that it’s easy to void the traffic most times of the year.
+As a local, my own office building is located just five minutes away, and I can tell you that it’s easy to avoid the traffic most times of the year.
 Overall, it’s a great place to enjoy everything our coastline has to offer.
 To get the full aerial tour, watch this short video.